 How to get rid of loose skin

-Whether you've just had a baby or have lost some weight as a result of getting in shape, one potential downside is loose skin on your stomach, arms, and thighs.
-If you're experiencing this, don't worry—there are a variety of surgical and non-surgical solutions available, depending on how much weight you've lost and how loose your skin is.
+Whether you’ve just had a baby or have lost some weight as a result of diet, exercise, and/or prescription drugs, one potential downside is loose skin on your stomach, arms, and thighs.
+If you’re experiencing this, don’t worry—there are a variety of surgical and non-surgical solutions available, depending on how much weight you’ve lost and how loose your skin is.
 For more extreme cases, surgical skin tightening might be the best solution.
-But if your loose skin doesn't fold over onto itself, there are holistic, minimally-invasive approaches that can do wonders.
-Check out these five tips dermatologists and plastic surgeons recommend:
+But if your loose skin doesn’t fold over onto itself, there are holistic, minimally-invasive approaches that can do wonders.
+Check out these tips:

 1. Switch up your diet

-You can help boost your skin's elasticity by eating a diet rich in fish, sweet potatoes, and blueberries while limiting refined sugars and saturated fats.
-You should also reduce the number of alcoholic beverages you drink and avoid smoking cigarettes.
-Be sure to drink plenty of water to help keep skin well hydrated.
+You can help boost your skin’s elasticity by eating a diet rich in fish, sweet potatoes, and blueberries while limiting refined sugars and saturated fats.
+These whole foods are packed with nutrients like omega-3 fatty acids, antioxidants, and vitamins A and C, which all contribute to increased skin elasticity.
+You should also reduce the number of alcoholic beverages you drink and avoid smoking cigarettes, which can decrease collagen and elastin production in the body.
+Be sure to drink plenty of water to help keep your skin well-hydrated.

 2. Look into non-invasive treatments like Thermage